 Nigeria has become one of the most difficult places to live, the terrible economic and security situation coupled with the unstable political future of the country has wrecked havoc on the quality of life of an average Nigerian.
 For majority of the population, It has become increasingly difficult to make ends meet, consequently, people are unhappy, unsettled, frustrated and angry.

-Everyone in on edge, and ready to snap, things which ordinarily won’t mean much may be amplified into a catastrophic incident which may threaten a marriage.
-It is advisable for couples to plan their lives carefully, avoid living above their means, buy only things they need and cut back on things they can do without.
+Everyone is on edge, and ready to snap, things which ordinarily won’t mean much may be amplified into a catastrophic incident which may threaten a marriage.
+It is advisable for couples to plan their lives carefully and avoid living above their means, it is also wise they buy only things they need and cut back on things they can do without.
 Resist the temptation to learn new habits which only serve as temporary escape, like excessive drinking, smoking, womanising, keeping late nights, gambling etc, they will only pitch your spouse against you, destroy your peace at home and further compound your problems.

 Do not put pressure on the breadwinner, husband or wife, manage what they are able to provide and be thankful.
 Do not nag or complain unnecessarily, the people you think are doing better than you may have simply learnt to manage what they have and be content with it.
 They have learnt to be happy in spite of the situation.
 Even if they are truly better than you, be careful while wishing to be in their shoes, if you don’t know the story, don’t envy the glory.